isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We know of only a few good reasons:

 * We are on a system so small that the exception support would eat up most of our 2K or memory.
-* We are in a hard-real-time system and we don't have tools that allows us that an exception is handled within the required time.
+* We are in a hard-real-time system and we don't have tools that guarantee us that an exception is handled within the required time.
 * We are in a system with tons of legacy code using lots of pointers in difficult-to-understand ways (in particular without a recognizable ownership strategy) so that exceptions could cause leaks.
 * We get fired if we challenge our manager's ancient wisdom.

-Only the first of these reasons is fundamental, so whenever possible, use exception to implement RAII.
+Only the first of these reasons is fundamental, so whenever possible, use exceptions to implement RAII, or design your RAII objects to never fail.
 When exceptions cannot be used, simulate RAII.
 That is, systematically check that objects are valid after construction and still release all resources in the destructor.
 One strategy is to add a `valid()` operation to every resource handle: